DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7bf3f22c-a7b8-41bf-bc1e-8c128a41f20f)

 - VMs are connected to each other and the external network via a virtual switch running on the hypervisor
-- Just like a regular physical switch, the vSWITCH’s interfaces can operate as ACCESS ports or trunk ports and use VLANs to separate the VMs at LAYER 2
+- Just like a regular physical switch, the vSwitch’s interfaces can operate as access ports or trunk ports and use VLANs to separate the VMs at layer 2
-- Interfaces on the vSWITCH connect to the physical NIC (or NICs) of the server to communicate with the external network
+- Interfaces on the vSwitch connect to the physical NIC (or NICs) of the server to communicate with the external network

 ---